grew-nlp/grew_doc/content/usage/cli.md

 {{< json file="static/usage/cli/_build/output_grep" >}}

-This means that the pattern described in the file `dislocated.req` was found three times in the corpus, each item gives the sentence identifier and the position of the nodes and the edges matched by the pattern.
+This means that the request described in the file `dislocated.req` was found three times in the corpus, each item gives the sentence identifier and the position of the nodes and the edges matched by the request.

 Note that two other options exist:

- * `-html`: produces a new `html` field in each JSON item with the sentence where words impacted by the pattern are in a special HTML span with class `highlight`
+ * `-html`: produces a new `html` field in each JSON item with the sentence where words impacted by the request are in a special HTML span with class `highlight`
  * `-dep_dir <directory>`: produces a new file in the folder `directory` with the representation of the sentence with highlighted part (as in [Grew-match](http://match.grew.fr) tool) and a new field in each JSON item with the filename; the output is in `dep` format (usable with [Dep2pict](http://dep2pict.loria.fr)).

 ### Example with **Multi** input